mdang/ga-lessons/events-and-event-handling/LESSON.md

 Actions that are generally out of our control like user interactions and web pages being fully loaded result in DOM events to give developers a chance to respond to them.
 Event handlers are functions that capture these events and take action on them.

 #### Why
-So that we can create richer and more interactive web experiences than we could be able to without them.
+DOM events allow us to create rich and interactive web experiences that users have come to expect.

 ### I do, we do, you do
 Notes:
-* Periodically check for understanding as you go along
+* Periodically check for understanding as we go along
 * Scaffold the exercises to increase in complexity
 * Make students do the heavy lifting, ask plenty of questions

 Explain that when certain actions out of our control are performed, events are fired that give us a chance to respond to them.
 For the most part these are user actions such as clicking on a button or leaving a webpage, but they can also include events such as the webpage being fully loaded.

+**Class question:** Show of hands
 Who has ever seen a pop-up box when loading or leaving a web page?
 What about changing a select box on a form and having the webpage automatically refresh without submitting anything?

-[Ask for a show of hands on who has seen this]

 What are the kinds of events do we have access to?
 [We Do - Class exercise 1]